 That being said, are you ready to connect with God and experience spiritual growth in your walk with Jesus Christ?
-Let jump right in, shall we?
+Let’s jump right in, shall we?

 For whom He foreknew, He also predestined to be conformed to the image of His Son, that He might be the firstborn among many brethren.
 Romans 8:29

-Spiritual growth begins the moment you and I accept Jesus Christ in our hearts as Lord and Savior.
-Our sanctification process (aka spiritual growth) will continue daily until we take our final breath on earth and enter God’s presence in Heaven.
+Spiritual growth begins the moment you accept Jesus Christ in your hearts as Lord and Savior.
+Your sanctification process (aka spiritual growth) will continue daily until you take your final breath on earth and enter God’s presence in Heaven.

 What is the definition of spiritual growth in God?

-Spiritual growth in God is the process of becoming more mature in our relationship with Jesus Christ.
-To put it another way, it’s a born again follower of Jesus who’s growing spiritually becoming more conformed to the image of God’s one and only perfect begotten Son.
+Spiritual growth in God is the process of becoming more mature in your relationship with Jesus Christ.
+To put it another way, it’s a born-again follower of Jesus who’s growing spiritually and becoming more conformed to the image of God’s one and only perfect begotten Son.

-In all honesty, however, we will never become close to becoming like Jesus Christ because He is perfect and we are not and never will be this side of Heaven.
-That being said, it doesn’t mean we should not strive to become more like Jesus though.
+In all honesty, however, you will never become close to becoming like Jesus Christ because He is perfect and you are not and never will be on this side of Heaven.
+That being said, it doesn’t mean you should not strive to become more like Jesus though.

 What are the steps for spiritual growth?

 First and foremost, repenting is the first step.
 After this is a process of sanctification day after day.
-This means we should always be looking for spiritual growth in God and not become stagnant in our faith.
+This means you should always be looking for spiritual growth in God and not become stagnant in your faith.

-Though our salvation is secure and complete, there is a work of Christ in our lives that is not finished.
-Spiritual growth in God will continue daily as we live our lives for Christ.
+Though your salvation is secure and complete, there is a work of Christ in your life that is not finished.
+Spiritual growth in God will continue daily as you live your lives for Christ.
 That being said, the Christian life is not an easy life but it’s a fulfilling one!

-Jesus Christ understands the situations we face and He experienced the same challenges that we endure.
+Jesus Christ understands the situations you face and He experienced the same challenges that you endure.
 Even on the Cross Jesus asked the Father why had he forsaken him.
 But he didn’t.

 I will be the first one to admit that I have too many flaws to name but I want to live my life in such a way that people will know that I’m giving it my best shot in imitating my Lord and Savior.
 Don’t you feel the same way?
 I sure hope you do.

-As Christians, we are a “work in progress” so to speak.
-Will we make “all” the right choices?
+As Christians, you are a “work in progress” so to speak.
+Will you make “all” the right choices?
 No!
-Will, we mess up?
+Will you mess up?
 Yes!
 Over and Over again!
 Thank you God for grace and mercy is all I can say.

 “Angie,” “WHAT ARE YOU DOING?”
 Backup and Rewind, and do it “my way!”Jesus

-By the way “his way” is much better than “our way!”
-When we try to go “our way” is when we make a big ole mess of things!
-It halts our spiritual growth in God.
+By the way “his way” is much better than “your way!”
+When you try to go “your way” is when you make a big ole mess of things!
+It halts your spiritual growth in God.

-The difference between Jesus and the rest of the human race is he was tempted in every way but remained Sinless whereas you and I can’t.
-However, he does understand and can sympathize with our weaknesses.
+The difference between Jesus and the rest of the human race is he was tempted in every way but remained Sinless whereas you can’t.
+However, he does understand and can sympathize with your weaknesses.